-Alex Perullo is Professor of Anthropology and Music and Director of the Global Studies Program at Bryant University in Rhode Island (USA).
-He received his Ph.D. from Indiana University, Bloomington in 2003 and, over the past fifteen years, has worked on community arts initiatives in the United States and in East Africa.
+Alex Perullo is Professor of Anthropology at Bryant University in Rhode Island (USA).
+He received his Ph.D. from Indiana University, Bloomington in 2003 and, over the past twenty years, has worked on community arts initiatives in the United States and in East Africa.
 These initiatives have included the development of legal resources for East African artists and the documentation of African immigrants in the United States for an online archive.
 Perullo has two published books, including Live from Dar es Salaam: Popular Music and Tanzania’s Music Economy, and many articles relating to African music economies and intellectual property rights.
 Perullo is also a Fulbright Scholar, and he worked at the School of African and Oriental Studies (SOAS) on a project analyzing the commercialization of African music.

 Ph D, Indiana University

 Perullo, A., Consuming Copyrights: The New Commons, Digital Sound Recordings, and the Legalities of Ownership in African Music, Duke University Press.

 Perullo, A., Editing a volume on "Imaginations and Alternative Futures in Eastern African Expressive Art Forms," forthcoming 2023 in a Special Issue for the Nordic Journal of African Studies. , Nordic Journal of African Studies.

 Perullo, A., Education as Entertainment: Arts Broadcasts on Radio Tanzania Dar es Salaam between 1970 and 1993, University of Dar es Salaam/ Mkuki wa Nyota.

 Perullo, A., Fragmentation and Fermentation in Urban Tanzanian Hip Hop, Cambridge Univerisity Press.

 Perullo, A., Politicizing the Commons: Street Vendors and Public Spaces in Tanzania, Cultural Anthropology.